MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

 > Create a new Cocoa Touch Class and name it `HabitImageCollectionViewCell` and have it subclass `UICollectionViewCell` and also check the box that creates the XIB file for you and press next

 >[action]
 > In our new xib file, drag an *image view* from the object library and create an `IBOutlet` named *habitImage*.
 Move it to inside the cell and then constrain the new *image view* to be the size of the cell itself.
-I know this is alot of stuff to do, but you definitely can do this!
+I know this is a lot of stuff to do, but you definitely can do this!
 As a hint, make sure to set your image view's auto layout *constraints to 0 on all sides*.

 Our new cell class is also going to need to use a reuse identifier to be set also and our imageView's content mode needs to be set to Aspect Fill :